Florida v. Jardines Case Brief

 Issue

-Does the use of a trained drug-detection dog on the front porch of a home to investigate the contents of the home constitute a Fourth Amendment search requiring a warrant or a valid exception?
+Does the use of a trained narcotics-detection dog on the front porch of a home to investigate the contents of the home constitute a Fourth Amendment search requiring a warrant or a recognized exception?

 Rule